Lin Yi-hao

-Lin Yi-hao (born January 2, 1991 in Taiwan) is a professional baseball pitcher for the Fubon Guardians of the Chinese Professional Baseball League (CPBL}.
-He played for the Yomiuri Giants in Japan's Nippon Professional Baseball.
+Lin Yi-hao (born January 2, 1991) is a professional baseball pitcher.
+He played for the Yomiuri Giants in Japan's Nippon Professional Baseball and in Taiwan for the Fubon Guardians and Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).

 Career

 Lin began his career by signing with the Yomiuri Giants of Nippon Professional Baseball in 2008.
 He played for the club from 2010 to 2013 before joining the EDA Rhinos, later rebranded as the Fubon Guardians of the Chinese Professional Baseball League.
-Lin has pitched with the Guardians in every season from 2014 to 2020.
+Lin pitched with the Guardians in every season from 2014 to 2021.